darklab8/fl-darkbot/docs/index.md

 User connects darkbot to some discord channel, and sets settings which space bases, player tags or space systems to track.
 Darkbot repeatedly updates information to discord channel

-# Features

-- Adding player bases for tracking in discord channel

-# Project status

-- in active development until at least all planned features are added from the list "Comin soon" and "For later"
-- May have some issues which will be resolved as soon as possible
-- May went through database wipes during deployments of new releases.
-Announcement about new releases will be made into Discord channel where it joined and here.
-# Future plans: Comming Soon

-- Adding players for tracking based on tag in nickname or star systems / regions to track
-- Adding configurable alert triggers to base and player tracking

-# Future plans: For later

-- Adding forum post for tracking

-# Future plans: For more later

-- Adding resource tracking at player bases
-- Adding some useful help scripts to calculate analytics

 # How to get started

 - invite both to server [by link](https://discord.com/api/oauth2/authorize?client_id=838460303581904949&permissions=8&scope=bot)